zapk/Server_Ropes/README.md

 	-	Whether or not only admins should have access to the Rope Tool.
 - **Max Ropes for Non-Admins**
 	-	Max amount of ropes players can create with the Rope Tool.
+- **Rope Vertices**
+	- How many edges the rope cylinders should have.

 ## Media
 [![Video](https://i.imgur.com/th9viQK.png)](https://www.youtube.com/watch?v=ul0RnL0D1xs)